More about: Visits to St. Peter's Basilica in Rome

 Save on your Vatican experience and get guided tour tickets to its three monumental gems: the Vatican Museums, the Sistine Chapel and St. Peter's Basilica.
 Does not include the climb to the dome

-The Vatican Museums are another must-see in Rome, located next to St. Peter's Basilica.
-For this reason, most travellers choose the same day to visit both places, although the huge queues that can be seen in the Piazza to get into the church can sometimes put many people off.
+The Vatican Museums are another must-see in Rome located next to St. Peter's Basilica.
+For this reason, most travellers choose the same day to visit both places, although the huge queues that can be seen in the Piazza to get into the church can sometimes put off many a visitor.

 Recommended if...
-You also plan to visit the Vatican Museums and prefer to combine the visit in one day without spending too much time queuing in St. Peter's Square to enter the Basilica.
+You also plan to visit the Vatican Museums and prefer to combine the visit in one day without wasting time queuing in St. Peter's Square.

 Enter St. Peter's Basilica by skipping the queues with a guided tour